 Key Concepts

-1. Mission Sponsors: Different sponsors provide varying levels of support and resources.
-Choosing the right sponsor is crucial for your colony’s success.
+Mission Sponsors: Different sponsors give different support and resources.
+That’s why picking the right one is vital for the colony’s flourishing.

-3. Landing Site: The choice of landing site affects the availability of resources and the difficulty of surviving Mars’ harsh environment.
+Landing Site: The selected landing site determines the resource availability, and the level of the difficulty of surviving in Mars’ hostile conditions is also dependent on that.

 Early Game Strategies